Digital illustration of bacteria with glowing signals, depicting quorum sensing in microbial communication.

 They help bacteria to tolerate the environmental pressure in treatment plants and prepare an environment where bacteria can thrive.

-Various studies have shown an important correlation between biofilms and Quorum Sensing signal molecules AHLs.
+Several studies have demonstrated a significant correlation between biofilms and quorum-sensing signal molecules, specifically AHLs.

-Some of the QS bacteria identified in sewage treatment plants include Anaerobic Ammonium Oxidation bacteria, Ammonia oxidizing bacteria, and Nitrite Oxidizing bacteria (NOB).
+Some of the QS bacteria identified in sewage treatment plants include Anaerobic Ammonium-Oxidizing bacteria, ammonia-oxidizing bacteria, and Nitrite-Oxidizing bacteria (NOB).

 Today, due to population explosion, rapid urbanization, and massive industrialization, sewage treatment plants are under undue stress.

-The extensive amount of waste generated from households, industries, and agricultural activities has burdened the treatment plants immensely.
+The extensive amount of waste generated from households, industries, and agricultural activities has significantly burdened the treatment plants.

-Organica Biotech is one of the leading companies that has developed advanced biological treatment solutions for sewage treatment after years of dedicated research in the field.
+Organica Biotech is one of the leading companies that has developed advanced biological treatment solutions for sewage treatment, the result of years of dedicated research in the field.

 More resources on wastewater treatment: